generation-org/jwd-final-project/task-2/README.md

 ## Results

 We've now set up the `index.html` page, created with Bootstrap!
 Your project should meet the following assesment criteria:
-*Task Form fields are displayed in an organized way and with the proper label.
+* Task Form fields are displayed in an organized way and with the proper label.
-*All input fields are mapped in the Task Form (Name, Description, AssignedTo, DueDate, Status).
+* All input fields are mapped in the Task Form (Name, Description, AssignedTo, DueDate, Status).
-*A Select type is used for the different Status options (TODO, IN PROGRESS, REVIEW, DONE).

 ## Example